MarekOnd/MarekOnd.github.io/content/en/about.md

     showToc: false
 ---

-Hi, I am a bachelor student at Czech Technical University (CTU) in Prague.
+Hi, I am a bachelor student at the Faculty of Nuclear Sciences of the Czech Technical University (CTU) in Prague.
 In my free time I like work on various projects (just like this one).

 ## Education